Back to overview

 What does it involve?

-Training as a chartered legal executive involves two distinct stages for non-university graduates – the CILEX Level 3 Professional Diploma in Law and Practice and the CILEX Level 6 Professional Higher Diploma in Law and Practice.
-The first stage, Level 3, should take around two years to complete full time and involves the following seven compulsory units:
+Training as a chartered legal executive involves two distinct stages for non-university graduates – the CILEX Level 3 Professional Diploma in Law and Practice and the CILEX Level 6 Diploma in Law and Practice.

 What qualification do I gain?

-None, in terms of further academic study or training – you’re now a practising lawyer.
-However, if you do want to qualify as a solicitor, you’ll need to pass both stages of the new SQE and pass the SRA’s character and suitability assessment.
+None, in terms of further academic study or training – you’re now a practising lawyer!
+However, if you do want to qualify as a solicitor, you’ll need to pass both stages of the SQE and the SRA’s character and suitability assessment.
 There are exemptions available for chartered legal executive candidates, so it’s worth checking the SRA website for further details.

 For more information on the SQE, head to LCN’s SQE hub.